SyncholisticMG/gh/appendices/lexicon.md

 That’s why it’s a unique experience and the GAM is such a highly prized machine.

-Because it’s an engine of belief woven together through thousands and millions of generations born in a dna skinsuit 987k skinsuits hold all the resolutions.
+Because it’s an engine of belief woven together through thousands and millions of generations born in a DNA skinsuit 987k skinsuits hold all the resolutions.
 80% not on surface.